 Academic Success Centers

-Academic success centers include a variety of resources and services to help you maximize your learning and succeed as a student at the University of Minnesota.
-Services include writing help, tutoring, coaching & classes for academic skill development, research help, support for media-related projects, peer-led group study sessions, and self-help academic resources.
+Academic success centers include a variety of resources and services to help you succeed as a student.
+Services include writing help, tutoring, study-skill coaching, academic skill development classes, research help, media-related project support, and self-help academic resources.
 With the exception of for-credit classes, academic success center services are provided at no additional cost to U of M students.
-Visit success.umn.edu to find more information.
+For additional information: success.umn.edu.

-Free drop-in and by-appointment tutoring is available through the SMART Learning Commons Peer Tutor program.
-While tutors will not help directly with coursework to be graded, they will use similar work or practice problems to help students develop the skills and concept-mastery necessary to approach their graded work confidently.
-Peer Tutors are faculty-recommended, exemplary undergraduates who are passionate about helping others and trained in educational theories and effective learning strategies.
-Detailed information about specializations, schedules, and locations is available online at smart.umn.edu.
+Free tutoring is available through the Peer Tutor program.
+While tutors will not help directly with graded coursework, they will use similar practice problems to help students develop the skills and concept-mastery necessary to approach their graded work confidently.
+Peer Tutors are faculty-recommended, exemplary undergraduates who are trained to help you develop effective learning strategies.
+For additional information: success.umn.edu.

 Peer Tutoring for Library Research

 Free help is available for your research paper assignments.
 Peer Research Consultants are UMN students hired and trained by the Libraries to provide one-on-one help with finding sources, narrowing down a topic, developing a research question, and any other research-related need.
 Peer Research Consultants support undergraduate students of all levels and any major.
-Make an appointment or stop by during scheduled drop-in hours: z.umn.edu/prc.
+Make an appointment at: z.umn.edu/prc.

 Student Writing Support (SWS) helps student writers develop confidence and effective writing strategies through collaborative one-to-one writing consultations.
 Consultants work with writers at any stage of the writer’s process, such as brainstorming and organizing ideas, developing a thesis statement or line of argument, creating cohesive paragraphs, revising sentences, and documenting sources.
 A consultation is often focused on a specific assignment or writing task, with the goal of supporting writers as they develop more effective and productive writing strategies to apply to future writing projects.